 The pool, a signature feature on all Emerald Waterways’ river ships, is at the back of the vessel, inside but covered by a roof that can be opened on warm days, and surrounded on three sides by floor-to-ceiling windows so you are guaranteed fantastic views while swimming.

 It’s such a lovely way to start the day, so much so that I’ve been coming here every morning of this cruise – a one week voyage along the Rhône and Saône in France – and can’t wait to resume my schedule on a voyage through Eastern Europe with Emerald Waterways this summer.
-You can find out more about that cruise in this Blue Horizons and I’ll let you know what it was like in a future issue.

 Whichever direction you choose, the itinerary is brilliant, with full days in Lyon and Arles at the start or end and lots to enjoy in between.
 We visited markets, tasted local food, went cycling along the rivers and hiking through vineyards.
 We also dipped into Roman history in Lyon, Arles and Avignon.

 Our cruise began in Lyon, known as the gastronomic capital of France – some even say the world – for its multitude of restaurants serving authentic French food.
 You can splash out in classy Michelinstarred establishments or sample the cuisine served in one of the town’s bouchon restaurants (bouchon is a local name given to bistros that serve typically Lyonnais food).